FlorianRaab95/LiverSegmentation/README.md

 The models were trained with four different test sets, therefore four different tasks were created (951, 952, 953, 954).
 Every task was trained in five fold cross-validation.

-You can download the trained models with their .plans files under the link: https://drive.google.com/drive/folders/1bhR_L3J3bHA8jRcjVnhxTpUdZF2f4N_7?usp=share_link
+You can download the trained models (currently only standard nnU-Net, which performed best) with their .plans files under the link: https://drive.google.com/drive/folders/1bhR_L3J3bHA8jRcjVnhxTpUdZF2f4N_7?usp=share_link

 **Setting up your machine (tested on two machines with A100s and H100s):**